 How to make ube ice cream?

-I did not use any ice cream machine.
-When ingredients were blended, I put the mixture in a container with a lid and froze them for about 30 minutes.
-Then I mixed it with a fork and froze for another 30 minutes.
-I did that for 2-3 hours.
+I do not use any ice cream machine.
+I simply place all ingredients in a bowl of a food processor and blend until smooth.
+Then I put the mixture in a container with a lid and freeze them for about 30 minutes.
+Then I stir it with a fork and freeze for another 30 minutes.
+I repeat that for 2-3 hours to get creamy texture.

 If the ice cream stays in the freezer for longer period of time (over night or for several days) it may become hard.
 If that happens, let it sit on your counter for about 15 minutes before serving.